Cluster scattering diagrams of acyclic affine type: Introduction

 For cluster algebras of acyclic finite type, the construction of cluster scattering diagrams is easy, by combining existing results on cluster algebras and results of GHKK.
 (See \cite[Remark~4.8]{scatcomb}.)
 As an alternative, \cite[Theorem~4.3]{scatcomb} gives a tidy construction of cluster scattering diagrams of acyclic finite type using the machinery of shards \cite{hyperplane,congruence,shardint} and sortable elements \cite{sortable,typefree}.

 We will say that an exchange matrix $B$ is of \newword{affine type} if it is mutation-equivalent to an acyclic exchange matrix $B'$ whose underlying Cartan matrix is of affine type in the usual sense.
-As a consequence of \cite[Theorem~3.5]{Seven}, if $B$ is of rank $\ge 3$, then it is of affine type if and only if the associated cluster algebra has linear growth but is not finite.
+As a consequence of \cite[Theorem~3.5]{Seven} and \mbox{\cite[Theorem~1.1]{FeShThTu12}}, if $B$ is of rank $\ge 3$, then it is of affine type if and only if the associated cluster algebra has linear growth but is not finite.
 (For a less restrictive definition of affine type, with different motivations, see~\cite{FeLamp}.)

+In this paper, we construct cluster scattering diagrams of acyclic affine type with principal coefficients.
+One can easily extend this construction to other choices of coefficients (assuming that the columns of the extended exchange matrix are independent as required in the definition of scattering diagrams) by making substitutions to all scattering terms, without changing the geometry of the walls.
+(See Remark~\ref{other coeffs}.)

-In this paper, we construct cluster scattering diagrams of acyclic affine type with principal coefficients, again using the machinery of shards and sortable elements.
-We draw on results of \cite{afframe} that construct the affine $\g$-vector fan as the doubled Cambrian fan and results of \cite{affdenom} that establish an almost-positive roots model in affine type.
+The construction again uses the machinery of shards and sortable elements.
+We draw on results of \cite{afframe} that construct the affine $\g$-vector fan as the doubled Cambrian fan and results of \cite{affdenom} that establish an almost positive roots model in affine type.
 In a future paper in preparation \cite{afftheta}, we will use the results of this paper to compute theta functions and study their structure constants.

 In this paper, we also show that, in the acyclic affine case, the cluster scattering fan (the fan cut out by the walls of the cluster scattering diagram \cite{scatfan}) coincides with two other fans: a fan called the mutation fan \cite{universal} that exists for any exchange matrix $B$, and the generalized associahedron fan, constructed in \cite{affdenom} for $B$ of acyclic affine type.
 Since the generalized associahedron fan is constructed as an explicit clique complex of its rays, the coincidence of these three fans provides an explicit construction of the cluster scattering fan and mutation fan in terms of rays.